-Southwestern Australia (30 stations, 15 184-day winter seasons beginning May 1) and the Western United States (8 stations, 39 90-day seasons beginning December 1).
+In the experiments below we use data from both Southwestern Australia (30 stations, 15 184-day winter seasons beginning May 1) and the Western United States (8 stations, 39 90-day seasons beginning December 1).
 In fitting HMMs to this type of precipitation data the resulting "weather states" are often of direct scientific interest from a meteorological viewpoint.
 Thus, in evaluating these models, models that can explain the data with fewer states are generally preferable.

 We use leave-one-out cross-validation to evaluate the fit of the models to the data.
 For evaluation we use two different criteria.
-We compute the log-likelihood for seasons not in the training data, normalized by the number of binary events in the left-out sets (referred to here as out-of-sample scaled log-likelihood).
-We also compute the average classification error in predicting observed randomly-selected station readings that are deliberately removed from the training data and then predicted by the model.
+We compute the log-likelihood for seasons not in the training data, normalized by the number of binary events in the left-out sets (referred to here as scaled loglikelihood).
+We also compute the average classification error in predicting observed randomlyselected station readings that are deliberately removed from the training data and then predicted by the model.
+This simulates the common situation of missing station readings in real precipitation records.
 The models considered are the independent Markov chains model (or "weather generator" model), the chain Chow-Liu forest model, the HMM with conditional independence (HMM-CI), the HMM with Chow-Liu tree emissions (HMM-CL), and the HMM with conditional Chow-Liu tree emissions (HMM-CCL).
-For HMMs, K is chosen corresponding to the largest out-of-sample scaled log-likelihood for each model-the smallest such K is then used across different HMM types for comparison.
+For HMMs, K is chosen corresponding to the largest scaled log-likelihood for each model-the smallest such K is then used across different HMM types for comparison.

-The scatter plots in Figures 7 and 8 show the outof-sample scaled log-likelihoods and classification errors for the models on the left-out sets.
+The scatter plots in Figures 9 and 10 show the scaled log-likelihoods and classification errors for the models on the left-out sets.
 The y-axis is the performance of the HMM-CCL model, and the x-axis represents the performance of the other models (shown with different symbols).
-Higher implies better
+Higher implies better performance for log-likelihood (on the left) and worse for error (on the right).
+The